Licensing off-road vehicles and motorcycles

 If you remove the equipment, the motorcycle isn't street legal.

 Submit the title to a vehicle licensing office and remove the license plate.
-A new title will be issued that says "not eligible for road use."
+We'll issue a new title that says "not eligible for road use."

 Do I need a motorcycle endorsement on my driver license?

 Yes.
-You must also comply with all the Rules of the road and laws for motorcycle drivers under RCW 46.37.530.
+You must also follow all the Rules of the road and laws for motorcycle drivers under RCW 46.37.530.

 Related Washington State laws